push-based/ws_ng_perf_bankdata_23/exercises/change-detection - OnPush.md

 First we will create a component that will help us to debug change detection cycles in our application.

-Your task is to create a `DirtyChecksComponent` (standalone) which should serve as a performance debug utility.
+Your task is to create a `DirtyChecksComponent` (and `DirtyChecksModule`) which should serve as a performance debug utility.
 Whenever the application renders, it should increase a number in its template.

-To do so, the component should bind a `renders()` function inside the template which simply increases a local numeric variable everytime it is called.
+To do so, the component should bind a `renders()` function inside the template which simply increase a local numeric variable everytime getting called.

 For the template use a `<code>` tag with the class `.dirty-checks`.